Private, In-Home Tutoring in Spring Creek, Nevada

-SchoolTutoring Academy’s tutoring programs for Spring Creek students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Spring Creek, Nevada students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Elko County School District follows core standards that provide a comprehensive set of curricular frameworks for each subject.
 Language Arts/Literacy curriculum includes Reading, Writing, Listening and Research.
 The skills learned in Language Arts/Literacy are used across content areas including science, social studies, history, and the electives.
 The goal of the math curriculum is build a solid foundation on which can base real life situations so that they can effectively compete in real world professional settings.